Houdini 20.5 Character KineFX

 Adding properties to a guide skeleton

-In the previous example, joints were promoted to controls in the fktransform component.
-In the example below, properties are used to specify the APEX joints to turn into controls, as well as the look of the controls.
+In the previous example, joints were promoted to controls using the fktransform rig component.
+In the example below, we instead use properties to specify the APEX joints to turn into controls.
+We also use properties to specify the look of the controls.
 Properties are created using the Attribute Adjust Dictionary SOP.

 Add properties on the guide skeleton